 As dyed-in-the-wool adventurer, I LOVE scavenger hunts.
 The camaraderie, the competition, the crazy photos and videos — it's one of the best ways to bring people together and have a ton of fun, especially strangers or almost-strangers.
 I've always wondered why people don't do them more often, but then I realized after putting my own hunt together for my birthday that they can be intimidating to plan.
 So to encourage more people to get out there and design mind-blowing scavenger hunts for adults (there seems to be plenty out there about kids' scavenger hunts) I've put together this handy quick-reference guide.

-Want someone else to do the work? $8 to download 36 fun, creative challenges for any dowtown area (plus points & rules)
+Want someone else to do the work? $8 to download 36 fun, creative challenges for any urban area (plus points & rules)